LemonAndLimee/minecraft-CPU/README.md

 STR R1, R2          - Writes value in R1 to data memory, at the address pointed to by the value in R2\
 BRE R1, R2, R3      - Branches to instruction at address pointed to by value in R1 if value in R2 == value in R3\
 BRLT R1, R2, R3     - Branches to instruction at address pointed to by value in R1 if value in R2 < value in R3

+## Schematics
+The python script schematic_generator.py converts machine code text files to a schematic that can be used by the WorldEdit mod to spawn in the whole program at once, in the form of barrels with various redstone signal strengths.
+This increases efficiency in testing out programs, as they can be written into the world immediately.
+To use, run the script on the terminal with the name of the machine code file (omitting the .txt) as an argument.
+This produces a .schem file in the schematics folder, which can be transferred into the WorldEdit folder in the Minecraft folder to load it into the world.